What is the WordPress White Screen of Death & How to Fix It?

 Disabling all your plugins is one of the simplest and most popular solutions for treating WordPress WSoD.
 Sometimes a poor plugin update causes a website to go down.

-To quickly deactivate all plugins if you can still access your admin area, go to Plugins from the dashboard, select all plugins, and then select Deactivate button from the Bulk Actions dropdown menu:
+To quickly deactivate all plugins if you can still access your admin area, go to Plugins from the dashboard, select all plugins, and then select the Deactivate button from the Bulk Actions dropdown menu:

 Disable WordPress Plugin